Toba-O/toba-o.github.io/README.md

 each website page needs a directory (so instead of tricks.html, do /tricks/index.html)
 ### Ideas to discuss
 - To-do
-  - Press Section
-  -  Espanol
+  - Add Google Form for Contact
-  -  Fix issues with Resources Section
+  - Fix Tips and Tricks layout
-  -  Re-add the highlight, where does it keep going

 ### Presentation
 - Talk about leveraging css and js
   - API's